FormatFuzzer: Effective Fuzzing of Binary File Formats: Related Work

 \subsection{Fuzzing Strategies}

 CSmith~\cite{yang2011finding} shows that embedding the entire language specification into the generator can lead to effective fuzzing.
 However, with that, one loses the generality of being able to target other kinds of inputs.
-Other notable research on grammar-based fuzzers include LangFuzz~\cite{langfuzz}, Nautilus~\cite{aschermann2019nautilus}, Blendfuzz~\cite{yan2013structurized}, Skyfire~\cite{wang2017skyfire}, and Superion~\cite{wang2019superion}, which extends AFL. \emph{Parameter sequences} in Zest~\cite{padhye2019semantic} encode generator choices like our \emph{decision seeds} and can be used for generator-based testing in the style of QuickCheck~\cite{quickcheck}.
-However, obtaining these by parsing existing files, as well as mutating them (\Cref{sec:mutating}) is a novel contribution of \tool{}.
+Other notable research on grammar-based fuzzers include LangFuzz~\cite{langfuzz}, Blendfuzz~\cite{yan2013structurized}, Skyfire~\cite{wang2017skyfire}. \emph{Parameter sequences} in Zest~\cite{padhye2019semantic} and JQF~\cite{padhye2019jqf} encode generator choices like our \emph{decision seeds} and can be used for generator-based testing in the style of QuickCheck~\cite{quickcheck}.
+Crowbar~\cite{crowbar} and CGPT~\cite{lampropoulos2019coverage} similarly also combine generator-based testing with coverage feedback, allowing both generation-based and mutation-based fuzzing.
+However, obtaining the decision seeds by parsing existing files, as well as applying smart mutations on them (\Cref{sec:mutating}) is a novel contribution of \tool{}.

+Several grammar-based fuzzers also incorporate coverage feedback from AFL.
+Notable examples include Superion~\cite{wang2019superion}, Nautilus~\cite{aschermann2019nautilus} and Grimoire~\cite{blazytko2019grimoire}.
+However, those fuzzers were only applied to text-based grammar input formats, such as markup languages (XML) or programming languages (JavaScript, PHP, Ruby, Lua, C, nasm, SQL, SMT).
+So they would likely be unable to support features required for binary file formats, such as size fields, checksums, or bitfields.
+Superion and Nautilus would require a complete format specification to be written from scratch for each new format.
+Grimoire, on the other hand, can mine format specifications, but only for textual languages.